 - General curbside waste collection programs are still active; with more people staying at home, service providers are beginning to see an uptick in residential volumes.
 In response, collection workers have held multiple rallies to highlight safety issues, and some have refused to work until their concerns are addressed.

-- Some redemption centers are trying to reduce the potential risk to their workers by altering container return policies.
+- • Some redemption centers are trying to reduce the potential risk to their workers by altering container return policies.
 For example, one operator is asking its customers to voluntarily tie up bags filled with containers and hold them for three days – the amount of time medical researchers believe the coronavirus could live on objects – mark the bags with a brightly colored piece of string, and drop them off at a redemption center.
+Despite this attention to disease prevention, the recycling work force has been one of the most affected by the pandemic.
+New York's Department of Sanitation reported that nearly 20% of its work force was out sick at a certain point.

 - Most fast food giants have suspended bring-your-own container programs.